-To see how the network's performance improved during training, either click the "Performance" button in the training tool, or call PLOTPERFORM.
+To see how the network's performance improved during training, either click the "Performance" button in the training tool, or use the plotperform function.

-Performance is measured in terms of mean squared error, and shown in a log scale.
+Performance is measured in terms of mean squared error, and shown on a logarithmic scale.
 It rapidly decreased as the network was trained.

 The trained neural network can now be tested with the testing samples we partitioned from the main dataset.
 The testing data was not used in training in any way and hence provides an "out-of-sample" dataset to test the network on.
-This will give us a sense of how well the network will do when tested with data from the real world.
+This gives an estimate of how well the network will perform when tested with data from the real world.

-The network outputs will be in the range 0 to 1, so we threshold them to get 1's and 0's indicating cancer or normal patients respectively.
+The network outputs are in the range 0-1.
+Threshold the outputs to obtain 1's and 0's indicating cancer or normal patients, respectively.

 testX = x(:,tr.testInd); testT = t(:,tr.testInd); testY = net(testX); testClasses = testY > 0.5